sandoche2k/ripe-iot/document.md

 interoperate.
 Some of them will see the advantages of migrating to IPv6, wherein RIPE will play a role.
-Other well established industries (such as the Wal-mart example described before) will use their existing identifiers, but will be oblidged to be part of the Internet naming namespace.
+Other well established industries (such as the Wal-mart example described before) will use their existing identifiers, but will be obliged to be part of the Internet naming namespace.

 Thus numbering and naming community will play an important role in the IoT.
 And, it seems the upper echelons of both the numbering and naming community which has